Stability and instability of self-gravitating relativistic matter distributions: Steady states

 and the particle energy \be E=E(x,v)=e^{\mu(x)}\p=e^{\mu(x)}\sqrt{1+|v|^2} \ee is constant along characteristics.
 Hence the static Vlasov equation is satisfied if $f$ is taken to be a function of the particle energy, and the following form of this ansatz is convenient: \be f(x,v) = \phi(E) = \Phi\left(1-\frac{E}{E^0}\right). \ee Here $E^0>0$ is a prescribed cut-off energy---notice that the particle energy (\ref{parten}) is always positive.
 Because of spherical symmetry, the quantity

 is conserved along characteristics as well so that we could include a dependence on $L$ in the ansatz~\eqref{trueansatz}.
-This leads to unisotropic steady states which cannot be treated in parallel with the Euler case and are not pursued in this paper.
-We require that $\Phi$ has the following properties:
+This leads to anisotropic steady states which cannot be treated in parallel with the Euler case and are not pursued in this paper.
+We require that $\Phi$ has the following properties; for the stability analysis in Section~\ref{sec_stab_EV} this will be strengthened by ($\Phi$2):

-{\bf Assumption ($\Phi$1).} $\Phi \colon \R \to [0,\infty[$, with $\Phi(\eta)=0$ for $\eta\leq 0$, $\Phi\in L^\infty_\mathrm{loc}([0,\infty[)$, and there exists $-1/2<k<3/2$ and constants $c_1, c_2 >0$ such that for all sufficiently small $\eta >0$, \be c_1 \eta^k \leq \Phi(\eta) \leq c_2 \eta^k. \ee
+{\bf Assumption ($\Phi$1).} $\Phi \colon \R \to [0,\infty[$, with $\Phi(\eta)=0$ for $\eta\leq 0$, $\Phi\in L^\infty_\mathrm{loc}(]0,\infty[)$, and there exists $-1/2<k<3/2$ and constants $c_1, c_2 >0$ such that for all sufficiently small $\eta >0$, \be c_1 \eta^k \leq \Phi(\eta) \leq c_2 \eta^k. \ee

 These assumptions are sufficient for the results of the present section, in particular for the analysis of the steady states in the limit of large central redshift, which we believe has some interest in itself.
-A typical example which satisfies $(\Phi 1)$ is the function
+A typical guiding example which satisfies $(\Phi 1)$ is the function